 IELTS is the most popular test for those looking to migrate to Australia, Canada, New Zealand and the UK.
-It is globally recognized by more than 10,000 employers, universities, schools and immigration bodies including 3,400 institutions in the USA.
+It is globally recognised by more than 11,000 employers, universities, schools and immigration bodies including 3,400 institutions in the USA.

 |9||Expert user||The test taker has fully operational command of the language.
 Their use of English is appropriate, accurate and fluent, and shows complete understanding.

 |8||Very good user||The test taker has fully operational command of the language with only occasional unsystematic inaccuracies and inappropriate usage.
 They may misunderstand some things in unfamiliar situations.
 They handle complex and detailed argumentation well.